syncsketch/python-api/README.md

     pip install syncsketch

+### Data hierarchy

+Within SyncSketch there is a basic data hierarchy that makes it easy to manage your resources

+- Account (aka Workspace)
+- Project
+- Review
+- ReviewItem (many-to-many connection table)
+- Item
+- Frame (aka comment or sketch)

+Users can be connected to a workspace and/or project, and may have different permissions on each connection.
+It's important to know which connections and permissions your api user has to ensure you can build your integration.
+You can find these permissions in the website or ask an admin from your project/workspace.

+What does this mean?

+_These depend on the specific permission level_

+- Account/Workspace connection means you can
+  - Edit settings on the workspace
+  - Invite new workspace level users
+  - Manage projects in the account
+  - Workspace level users also get all the permissions listed below in projects
+- Project connection means you can
+  - Edit settings on the project
+  - Invite new project level users
+  - Manage reviews in the project
+  - Manage items in the reviews
+  - Manage comments or sketches on items

 ### Basic Examples

+This page includes simple examples to get you started working with our api, but does not show all the methods or parameters that you can use.
+We recommend you read the [source code](https://github.com/syncsketch/python-api/blob/master/syncsketch/syncsketch.py) to see all options.

 #### Authentication
 Before we can start working, we need to get an `API_KEY` which you can obtain from the syncsketch [settings page](https://syncsketch.com/pro/#/userProfile/settings).
 Follow the given link, login and scroll down to the bottom headline `Developer Options` to see your 40 character API-Key.